How much do substitute teachers get paid?

 If you are considering becoming a substitute teacher, congratulations!
 It’s one of the most rewarding jobs out there.

-How are pay scales for substitute educators set?
+How is pay for substitute educators set?

 How much do substitute teachers make on average?